 View this post on Instagram

-At Forster Christmas Tree Farm and Gift Shop, they plant between 1,400 and 1,500 new trees each year.
-That means there are always 8-10 acres of trees from which to choose each season.
+Mount Hunger Christmas Tree Farm plants between 1,400 and 1,500 new trees yearly.
+That means there are always 8-10 acres of trees to choose each season.
 While there, be sure to check out the gift shop, where you won’t just find Christmas décor, but a variety of gifts for all seasons.